Gideon felt a sneaking sense of relief when he rode into the village

 “Ben, your arm,” Rosa burst out and raced over to him.
 “What happened?”

 “Nothing to worry about now,” he told her.
 “It’s only a flesh wound.”

-Rosa spun from Watkins, her hand clamped across her mouth, but no sound passed between her fingers.
+Rosa spun from Watkins, her hand clamped to her mouth, but no sound passed between her fingers.

 “I don’t like your idea,” said Gideon.
 “Who knows what kind of reaction your Pa might have.
 There must be someone in the village who will look after them?”

 “He’s right, Mary Loo,” said Rosa regaining her posture.
 “The best place for the children is in their own home.
-We could stay with them until some other arrangement can be made.
+We could stay with them until we can find some other arrangement.
 The poor little things, what will ever happen to them?”

 “On one condition,” said Gideon, “that Jackson and I can stay out there.
 We’ll bunk with the hired help.”